nih-cfde/training-and-engagement/docs/CFDE-Internal-Training/Website-Style-Guide/4RecordingStyleGuide.md

      asciinema play /path/to/screencast/2_screencast.cast
      ```

-6. When you are ready to upload to your asciinema profile:
+6. When you are ready to upload to your asciinema player profile, enter this command:

      ```
      asciinema upload /path/to/screencast/2_screencast.cast